 - use a functional description of the ingredient

-- or, if none of the above are suitable, use the ingredient's International Union of Pure and Applied Chemistry (IUPAC) name
+- use the ingredient's International Union of Pure and Applied Chemistry (IUPAC) name

 Back to Ingredients